nasa/smd-open-science-guidelines/request_for_comment/draft/RFC_001_data_citation_identifier.md

 ﻿

-A.  Title: [insert version and date, version 0.9 is the first stable version for public comment, version 1.0 is the first approved version.]
+A.  **Title** [insert version and date, version 0.9 is the first stable version for public comment, version 1.0 is the first approved version.]
    1. Registration of DOIs for data citation
    2.  version 0.9
    3. 2022-09-26

-B.  Summary: [A concise articulation of what issues the guideline will address, what organizations are and should be adopting it, necessary context or background, and the overall impact on NASA individuals and organizations]
+B.  **Summary** [A concise articulation of what issues the guideline will address, what organizations are and should be adopting it, necessary context or background, and the overall impact on NASA individuals and organizations]
    1. NASA SMD’s information policy (SPD41a) states that SMD-funded data collections shall be citable using a persistent identifier, but does not require a particular implementation of identifiers, although Digital Object Identifiers (DOIs) are listed as an example in the appendix.
 The purpose of this document is to describe how NASA data repositories will comply with the SPD-41a policy requirement.
    2. DataCite is an organization that was founded specifically to support the creation of DOIs and metadata associated with data sets and to aid in referencing and discovery of research data.
 DataCite also meets NASA data citation policy requirements.
 Several NASA data repositories already have a relationship with DataCite and most register DOIs for at least some of their data holdings, but data citation is still an evolving process.
    3. The guidelines described in this document recommend that NASA data repositories use DOIs as persistent identifiers to facilitate citation of data in the scientific literature.
 The guidelines provide an overview of the scenarios in which NASA data repositories may need to register a DOI and the mechanisms through which they can do so.
 They provide guidance on the registration process and appropriate roles.
 The intent is to identify services and define a process that allow data repositories the flexibility they need to respond to the needs of their user communities while also enabling the creation of a central NASA registry of DOIs managed through the Scientific and Technical Information (STI) Program Office.
    4. Much of the document provides background, rationale, context, and definitions.
 The primary guidance (what a repository should do) is in Section H: Guideline Description.
-Implementation details are in Section K: Adoption Plan and Timeline.
+Implementation details are in Section K Adoption Plan and Timeline.

-C.  Problem Statement: [Why is a guideline needed?
+C.  **Problem Statement** [Why is a guideline needed?
 What specific problem is being addressed?]
    1. The 8 November 2021 Draft SMD Information policy (SPD-41a) states:
       1. SMD-funded data collections shall be citable using a persistent identifier.
 SMD should encourage that data users to cite the sources of the information used to conduct peer-reviewed, published research.
       2. SMD-funded data collections shall be indexed as part of the NASA catalog of data.
    1. While the SMD policy does not include a definition of data collection, we interpret it as a logical assemblage of data that can be cited as a whole.
 What defines a logical assemblage is very contextual and is usually determined by the data repository in collaboration with the data provider.
    2. The assignment of persistent identifiers such as DOIs (digital object identifiers) is still a relatively new technique for referencing research products other than traditional publications.
 The DOI metadata used to describe traditional publications is not generally applicable to research data (volume, journal name, page number, etc.), yet research data is a valuable resource that requires time, funding, and significant effort to produce.
 To acknowledge the debt that researchers and analysts owe to those who produce high-quality research data, and to enable more transparent research, publishers have begun to require that analysts cite their data (Stall et al. 2019).
 This has created a related requirement on data repositories to provide persistent identifiers to ensure that future researchers can find the data products that contributed to the scientific findings  published.
 Because this is a recent development, data repositories need guidance in understanding when and how to assign persistent identifiers, finding sources for persistent identifier services, and providing sufficient metadata to meet the goals expressed in SPD-41a.
 Moreover, the requirement that data be indexed requires a coordinated approach across SMD.

-D.  Value Proposition: [A specific description of who will benefit from the adoption or implementation of the guideline and what tangible impacts should result.]
+D.  **Value Proposition** [A specific description of who will benefit from the adoption or implementation of the guideline and what tangible impacts should result.]
    1. The beneficiaries of these guidelines will be:
 * NASA Programs.
 By making data citable and encouraging proposers and authors to cite their data, NASA funded programs will be able to track generations of research returns on the investments made in basic research, exploration, and data analysis.
 * Data Repositories.
 Data repositories will have clear procedures and contacts for DOI services (obtaining DOIs, updating the associated metadata, etc.) and will be able to respond to the needs of data users who are increasingly required to cite the data they analyze.
 Where automation of DOI production is possible, the guidelines will inform the requirements on the automation, enabling efficient and consistent generation of new DOIs.
 The visibility of a data repository’s holdings will be elevated as the metadata will be visible in the DataCite’s DOI metadata catalog and throdugh the catalogs of other organizations that harvest or aggregate metadata from DataCite (like ADS and CrossRef).
 * Data Providers.
 By clearly defining what is expected and required and the processes involved, data providers will be able to efficiently supply appropriate metadata and make another important aspect of their research output more visible, and in particular citable.
 Data identified by a DOI can and will generate citation counts and impact statistics alongside the more traditional research publications.
 * Data Users.
 Consumers of research data will, first and foremost, be able to cite their source data formally, leading to improved reproducibility/replicability of research results.
 Through the DOI metadata, they will have improved search options to locate data through the aggregated DOI metadata databases as well as the archives, repositories, and data portals they know now.
 Additionally, inclusion of the formal licensing notice and the associated URI ensures that data users can be confident they have permission to reuse the data however they might want to, without restriction.
 (Licensing requirements for NASA-funded data are defined elsewhere).

-E.  Scope of Impact: [What NASA entities will be affected?
+E.  **Scope of Impact** [What NASA entities will be affected?
 What external entities will be involved?]
    1. NASA (and NASA funded) data repositories (institutional data stewards).
    2. Scientific authors using NASA data.
    3. Scientific publishers requesting data citation of NASA funded data.
    4. DataCite, which is currently the only DOI registration agency for data sets.

-F.  Assumptions: [Please list any assumptions you have made that constrain the nature of the guideline.
+F.  **Assumptions** [Please list any assumptions you have made that constrain the nature of the guideline.
 This might include the technologies of those affected, the intent of a policy, the nature of data models, or many other things that could affect the adoption and interpretation of the guideline.
 As appropriate, indicate your strategy if the assumption proves false.
 It may also be necessary to define specific terms]
    1. Terminology
        1. Note that in this document, “data” is being used in the sense defined in SPD-41a, section I: “Data includes any scientifically or technically relevant, electronically stored information.”
 Data resulting from SMD funding can be voluminous, so in this document the term “data collection” is used to refer to an assemblage of “data” that is identified by a single persistent identifier.
 DataCite defines a data collection as “"An aggregation of resources, which may encompass collections of one resourceType as well as those of mixed types.
 A collection is described as a group; its parts may also be separately described."
        2. We use the general term “data repository” for SMD-funded archives and data centers which have an institutional commitment to preserve and maintain the data to which they assign a DOI.
 Levels of curation and long-term stewardship may vary depending on the mission of the data repository and the data in question.